Memory Efficient Neural Processes via Constant Memory Attention Block: Background

 \subsection{Neural Processes}

-Neural Processes (NPs) are meta-learned models that define a family of conditional distributions.
-Specifically, NPs condition on an arbitrary amount of context datapoints (labelled datapoints) and make predictions for a batch of target datapoints, while preserving invariance in the ordering of the context dataset.
-Prior works have modelled NPs as follows: where $r_C := \mathrm{Agg}(\mathcal{D}_\text{context})$ such that $\mathrm{Agg}$ is a deterministic function that aggregates the context dataset $\mathcal{D}_\text{context}$ into a finite representation.
-NPs are trained to maximise the likelihood of the target dataset given the context dataset.
-Conditional Neural Processes (CNPs)~\citep{garnelo2018conditional} proposed an aggregator based on deep sets~\citep{zaheer2017deep} whereas other works such as Conditional Attentive Neural Processes (CANPs)~\citep{kim2019attentive} and Latent Bottlenecked Attentive Neural Processes (LBANPs)~\citep{feng2023latent} proposed aggregators based on attention.
+Neural Processes (NPs)~\citep{garnelo2018neural} are meta-learned models that define a family of conditional distributions.
+Specifically, NPs condition on an arbitrary amount of context data points (labelled data points) and make predictions for a batch of target data points, while preserving invariance in the ordering of the context dataset.
+NPs consist of three phases: conditioning, querying, and updating.
+However, recent state-of-the-art NP models~\citep{nguyen2022transformer, feng2023latent} leverage attention, causing these phases to require large amounts of memory and limiting their applicability.